 Pricing details

 The token-level breakdown behind the headline pricing.
-If you want to verify the math behind typed's Claude-equivalent tier framing, this is where it lives.
+If you want to verify the math behind typed's per-tier quotas and how they compare to the reference Pro / Max plans, this is where it lives.

 1. Headline pricing